I remember December 3, 2009, like it was yesterday. It was a pivotal moment in my life, though I didn’t realize it at the time.

 Affiliate links don’t just fall out of the sky.

-You need to acquire them by signing up for a merchant’s affiliate program.
+You must acquire them by signing up for a merchant’s affiliate program.
 That program can exist directly with the merchant or, in most cases, through an affiliate network.

 Merchants can give you links via two methods – either an in-house affiliate program or a network.
 Most affiliates work with a merchant through an affiliate network program.